Vanneka/password-saver/README.md

 - You will be redirected to the login page
 - Login with your secure details to access your user dashboard

+### To login to your account
+- Enter the details you registered with into the `Login` page.
+- You will be redirected to your dashboard on successful login

 ### User Dashboard

 The user dashboard is your secure space for adding your passwords to different sites.
 In this space you can do the following:
-- Add a password and a link to the login page the password is associated with
+- Add a password and a link to the login page the password is associated with.
 - Update the password if you ever have to change it
 - Delete a password when you close the associated account or no longer have any use for it